dali-cheng/nonabelian/README.md

 ## About
 This repository contains codes and data published in the above-mentioned manuscript.
-Download all the `.m` code files and `.mat` data files into the same folder, and run the `.m` files to generate the figures presented in the manuscript.
+Download all the `.m` code files and `.mat` data files into the same folder, and run the `.m` files to generate the figures presented in the manuscript. `pauli.m`, `cosm.m`, and `sinm.m` are user-defined functions for the sake of convenience.
 Tested on MATLAB R2024b.

 ## License